conduktor/conduktor-docs/src/pages/changelog/Gateway-3.11.0.md

 1. Create a Virtual Cluster with a Kafka Super User defined
 2. Use the Kafka Super User to individually create ACLs using the Kafka Admin API

-By allowing all of the ACLs to be set using a single call to the Virtual Cluster REST endpoint the setup required is simplified for simple use-cases.
+By allowing nearly any Kafka ACL setup to be configured using a single call to the Virtual Cluster REST endpoint (some cluster ACLs are restricted) the overall complexity is greatly simplified for simple use-cases.

-This change will not suit every use-case because ACLs specified in the REST PUT will replace all existing ACLs in the Virtual Cluster.
+This change will not suit every use-case.
 We will continue to support setting ACLs directly using the Kafka Admin API as a Super User as well.

 [Find out more about the new ACLs features in Virtual Cluster Resource](/gateway/reference/resources-reference/#virtual-cluster-acls)